-To help our clients navigate and understand the differences in state immunity around the world, we have produced a global state immunity guide.
-This guide sets out the essential information needed by financial institutions lending to, or by corporates transacting with, sovereign entities.
+We have produced a global guide to ‘State immunity’ as part of our NRF Institute, which sets out the essential information needed by financial institutions lending to, or by corporates transacting with, sovereign entities.
 It contains answers to the key questions presented country by country and in a comparative format.

-- Navigate a map of the globe to click on the jurisdiction/s you wish to read about
+- Navigate a map of the globe and choose the jurisdiction/s you wish to read about

 - Create and customise your own comparative reports in countries where you have a presence

 - Opt to receive email alerts when the laws change in the jurisdictions of interest.

 For state immunity advice please speak to your usual Norton Rose Fulbright contact or one of the core team members listed below.

 To request access to ‘State immunity’, please register to join NRF Institute.

 Registration indicates acceptance of the terms and conditions which include important information about how our product will be delivered.

 Members of NRF Institute can access a range of premium content including knowledge hubs and cross-border guides.